 - Nero appears in an episode of Garfield and Friends, where Garfield tells the story of the cat who invented lasagna.
 In the story, Nero is depicted as a Villainous Glutton who imprisons (or in some cases, executes) bad chefs.
 When the cat's owner (the cat and the owner being Expys of Garfield and Jon) is thrown in prison, the cat appeals to the Emperor's appetite, claiming Jon is an excellent chef (even though he isn't) which persuades the Emperor to give him a chance.
 The cat's idea is that cats and emperors are very much alike, lazy, greedy people who like to be waited on, so he figured the Emperor would like what he likes, and directs his owner to make what is eventually called lasagna.
 It works; the Emperor loves it, and pardons the man.

 - He appeared in The Storykeepers, which is set in 64AD.
+He serves as the Big Bad behind the persecution of the Christians.

 - The popular disk authoring software Nero Burning ROM (made by Germans, who spell Rome that way), whose icon is even the Coliseumnote on fire.